andimeier/sudokusolver/README.md

 2.56....1
 ```

-The number of values of a Sudoku (i.e., the Sudoku size) is determined automatically from the number of characters per line.
+The number of values of a Sudoku (i.e., the Sudoku size) is derived automatically from the number of characters per line.
 In a standard Sudoku, there would be 9 characters per line (initial values and placeholder for empty fields).

 Note that you could have omitted each or both of the lines